Nonprofit Technology Professional Certificate’s 10-Week Cohort

 Collecting, housing, and maintaining data is only the first part of creating an effective evaluation program.
 Whether you are focused on internal-facing metrics or external based programs there are some foundational best practices that should be kept in mind to keep you on track.

-During this course, we will cover a wide range of resources, frameworks, and process you can use to make sure you are gaining the insights needed to keep your organization on the path to greater impact.
+During this course, we will cover a wide range of resources, frameworks, and processes you can use to make sure you are gaining the insights needed to keep your organization on the path to greater impact.

 Week 8: Campaigns

-Campaigns area unique in that they often serve as an intersection across traditionally siloed teams and focus areas for an organization.
+Campaigns are unique in that they often serve as an intersection across traditionally siloed teams and focus areas for an organization.
 During this course, we will work through strategies, frameworks, and best practices to help guide you through the overall lifecycle of a successful campaign, from planning to implementation, all with a focus on engaging and learning from your community throughout the process.

 Be prepared for a discussion that will get you thinking about a particular campaign your organization is currently developing or getting ready to begin.
 You will also have a chance to develop some core elements of a campaign and get feedback directly from faculty.